Víctor Ruiz (Mexican footballer)

 Víctor Ruiz del Valle (born 7 June 1969) is a Mexican former football midfielder with Cruz Azul.

 Life

 Born in Santiago Tepeyahualco, Hidalgo, Mexico.

 Career

 He made his professional debut with Cruz Azul in the 1992–93 Mexican Primera División season.
-He was sold to Deportivo Toluca F.C. in 1996, where he would win three Primera titles (Verano 1998, Verano 1999 and Verano 2000).
+He was sold to Toluca FC in 1996, where he would win three Primera titles (Verano 1998, Verano 1999 and Verano 2000).
 He finished his career with Club Necaxa, retiring in 2006.

 Ruiz made 17 appearances and scored six goals for the Mexico national team, participating in the 2001 FIFA Confederations Cup and the qualifiers for the 2002 FIFA World Cup.

 International goals

 Scores and results list Mexico's goal tally first.